 o Provided by a laboratory that meets the requirements for participation in Medicare.

+X-ray services provided by dentists are reported under dental services.

+13. Sterilizations (MSIS Code=24)(See 42 CFR 441, Subpart F).--These are medical procedures, treatment or operations for the purpose of rendering an individual permanently incapable of reproducing.

-14. Home Health Services )(See 42 CFR 440.70).--These are services provided at the patient's place of residence, in compliance with a physician's written plan of care that the physician reviews every 60 days.
+14. Home Health Services (MSIS Code=13)(See 42 CFR 440.70).--These are services provided at the patient's place of residence, in compliance with a physician's written plan of care that the physician reviews every 60 days.
 The following items and services are mandatory.

 o Nursing services, as defined in the State Nurse Practice Act, that is provided on a part-time or intermittent basis by a home health agency (a public or private agency or organization, or part of any agency or organization, that meets the requirements for participation in Medicare).
 If there is no agency in the area, a registered nurse who: